-capacity level cannot be quantified, but only qualitatively evaluated.227 This is because there are still a relatively limited number of data points that could form the basis of a useful quantitative analysis.28 Relying solely on quantitative analyses would also ignore important qualitative factors, and the interrelationship among them, such as those thoroughly considered and analyzed in the March Patton Affidavit.
-As Dr. Patton stated therein, "one must ultimately exercise reasoned judgment to choose a single value from a reasonable range of potential values that are consistent with a hypothetical investment pattern in the Demand Curve resource.29 Imperfect entry coordination of multiple competing projects and imperfect investor foresight30 are factors that do not readily lend themselves to quantitative analysis but do have impacts on the level of excess existing at any point in time.
+capacity level cannot be quantified, but only qualitatively evaluated."27 This is because there are still a relatively limited number of data points that could form the basis of a useful quantitative analysis.28 Relying solely on quantitative analyses would also ignore important qualitative factors, and the interrelationship among them, such as those thoroughly considered and analyzed in the March Patton Affidavit.
+As Dr. Patton stated therein, "one must ultimately exercise reasoned judgment to choose a single value from a reasonable range of potential values that are consistent with a hypothetical investment pattern in the Demand Curve resource."29 Imperfect entry coordination of multiple competing projects and imperfect investor foresight 30 are factors that do not readily lend themselves to quantitative analysis but do have impacts on the level of excess existing at any point in time.
 Dr. Patton explained that he had considered a range of permissible parameters, recognizing the impossibility of forecasting individual investment decisions.31

-2. The March Compliance Filing Fully Considered the Factors Identified by the January Order

-IPPNY and the NYC Suppliers argue that the NYISO failed to adequately address six factors which they claim the January Order required the NYISO to consider in developing proposed Excess Capacity Levels (enumerated below).
-As indicated above, these two parties misrepresent the January Order when they contend that the January Order required the NYISO to provide "quantitative" evidence on these factors.32 The January Order actually found that the then-existing record in this proceeding did not contain "adequate support" for the NYISO proposal, noted that "factors such as capacity addition lumpiness and reliability signals need to be considered," and directed the inclusion of "well-reasoned analyses and explanations" to support the proposal.33 The NYISO and Dr. Patton considered the factors enumerated by the Commission and provided this support in the March Compliance Filing.34 Further, although the NYISO disagrees that it is necessary to address all of the factors identified by IPPNY and the NYC Suppliers the fact remains that the NYISO fully addressed the factors those two parties enumerate.
+2. The March Compliance Filing Fully Considered the Factors Identified by the January Order provide "quantitative" evidence on these factors.32 The January Order actually found that the then-existing record in this proceeding did not contain "adequate support" for the NYISO proposal, noted that "factors such as capacity addition lumpiness and reliability signals need to be considered," and directed the inclusion of "well-reasoned analyses and explanations" to support the proposal.33 The NYISO and Dr. Patton considered the factors enumerated by the Commission and provided this support in the March Compliance Filing.34 Further, although the NYISO disagrees that it is necessary to address all of the factors identified by IPPNY and the NYC Suppliers the fact remains that the NYISO fully addressed the factors those two parties enumerate.
 Specifically: